Conquer Addiction's History

 Today, dozens of progressive rehabs are measuring and working to improve the effectiveness of their treatment.
 With immense gratitude to the addiction treatment community that played such a critical role in helping Karina recover, Joanna and Karina converted Conquer Addiction, Inc. into a nonprofit and officially launched this website and directory in June 2020.

-A chemical engineer with extensive research and programming experience, Joanna has spent the last 20 years using her skills to tackle some of the biggest challenges facing our country and the world.
+Chairman Joanna Conti: A chemical engineer with extensive research and programming experience, Conti has spent the last 20 years using her skills to tackle some of the biggest challenges facing our country and the world.
 She founded an international non-profit that helped tens of thousands of the neediest orphans and street children in Africa and Asia, was the Democratic candidate for Colorado’s 6th Congressional District in 2004, and ran for County Executive of Anne Arundel County, Maryland in 2010.
 Along the way, she analyzed large data sets to identify how to save lives by speeding up ambulance response times as well as an innovative approach to tackling the achievement gap in local schools.